-Surprisingly Karens first love is the Georgian & Regency period so she was rather surprised to find herself involved in medieval re-enactment back in 2001!
-Karen was a member of the Medieval Siege Society for 14 years, the UKs largest War of the Roses re-enactment society, Karen used to fight as a man at arms on the battlefield at MSS events but later moved in to the living history area portraying a surgeon or posh lady.
+Karen always loved history, at school it was her favourite subject.
+She became a member of the Medieval Siege Society back in 2001, which at the time was the UKs largest War of the Roses re-enactment society.
+Karen used to fight as a man at arms on the battlefield at MSS events but later moved in to the living history area portraying a surgeon or posh lady.

 Karen did Lindy Hop/Swing dancing for a couple of years which brought her into the 1940s re-enactment scene.
 A great hobby, good exercise and so much fun!
 The 1940s appeals to Karen as her grandparents were all there.
 One grandfather was in the RAF and the other was in the Home Guard, having also been in the First World War as a Captain which is where he met Karens grandmother.
 He also earned a Military Cross for bravery and later on a CBE & OBE.
 Both men left diaries of their experiences.